rahmanizahra/Countries-information/README.md

 # Countries-information

-## This project has done by usibg React.js
+## This project has done by React.js

 ## useState and useEffect are the hooks that is using for this project.